 top of page

-It's something we have to talk about.
-Your request should always end with “if you can fit it in your mix."
-This shows respect and appreciation for what he/she is performing
+It's something we have to talk about!
+When making a request, always end with, “if you can fit it in your mix.”
+This shows respect for what the DJ is performing and acknowledges their expertise.

-Once you’ve made your request -- DO NOT RETURN TO THE DJ BOOTH, asking “when are you gonna play my song?”
-The chance of your song getting played just went from 76% down to 5%
+Once you’ve made your request, DO NOT RETURN TO THE DJ BOOTH asking, “when are you gonna play my song?”
+Trust me, the chance of your song getting played just dropped from 76% to 5%.

 DJ in a dark suit uses a white mixer with blue details.
 A card reads "SCAN ME" with a QR code.
 Bright, colorful lighting in the background.